What is Halal?

-Basically all food items are Halal, except those which are declared Haram as per Sharia, such as pork, animals slaughtered improperly, ethanol and other intoxicants, carnivorous animals, blood, contaminated and hazardous food, etc. The Halal market does not only include Food products and Food services, but also Tourism, Pharmaceuticals, Cosmetics, Personal care products, Apparel, Banking and Finances.
+All foods are Halal, except those listed as Haram by the Sharia, such as pork, improperly slaughtered animals, ethanol and other intoxicants, carnivorous animals, blood, contaminated and dangerous foods, etc. The Halal industry includes not only the food sector, but also Tourism, Banking and Finance, Pharmaceuticals, Fashion and Cosmetics.

 - The meat of carrion.